 While fast business growth is a sign of success, it also poses a lot of risks.
 And these are risks that could end up destroying your organisation completely.
 After all, 70% of technology start-up failures were down to scaling up too early.
 Avoid that outcome by remembering to prioritise one thing: your culture.

-4that growth businesses face
+4 risks to culture that growth businesses face

 1. Disrupted company culture from lots of new hires